 Michael S. Barton

-My research interests are in the areas of criminology, urban sociology, and the interconnection of these areas in interdisciplinary research on neighborhood and community correlates of crime.
-My publication record highlights the diversity of my research interests, but the unifying theme is an interest in the context in which different social processes occur.
-In particular, much of my research has assessed the importance of gentrification for neighborhood level outcomes including crime and self-rated health.
-More recently, I have started to work on research on the importance of disaster events for crime trends.
+My research interests are in the areas of criminology, urban sociology, and the interconnection of these areas as represented by research on neighborhood correlates of crime.
+I am primarily a quantitative scholar, but I have co-authored theoretical research as well.
+Examples of topics explored in my research include crime in the context of college campuses and high schools, the importance of deportations on violent crime, the association of gentrification with violent crime and school-level academic performance, the importance of the selection of gentrification measurement strategies and whether the concentration of public transit was associated with changes in household income.
 My research has appeared in Crime & Delinquency, Deviant Behavior, Law & Society Review, Urban Studies, Journal of Urban Health, Youth & Society, Journal of Criminal Justice and Child and Adolescent Social Work.
 My research has also been highlighted by mainstream media including The Washington Post and CityLab by The Atlantic.

 Courses recently taught at LSU